kmcelwee/scrabble/README.md

 After downloading, you should be able to just run `python results.py`, and the calculations should be spat out.
 If, however, you would like to add games to the directories, please run deleteBadFiles.py, then quackleToCSV.py, then results.py.

+New Quackle's alphabets can be created under its package contents, in a folder called 'data'.

 ## Docstrings ##
 #### parseQuackle.py ####
 parseFile: Input gcg file.
 Returns filename, score1, score2, bingo1, bingo2